geoffroypeeters/deeplearning-101-audiomir_book/_build/html/_sources/task_musicgeneration_basics.md

 ### Variational Autoencoders (VAEs)

-Similarly, in Variational Autoencoders (VAEs, composed of encoder and decoder), the decoder receives as input a sample from an independent Gaussian prior distribution (a "standard normal distribution").
+Similarly, in Variational Autoencoders (VAEs, composed of encoder and decoder) {cite}`DBLP:journals/corr/KingmaW13`, the decoder receives as input a sample from an independent Gaussian prior distribution (a "standard normal distribution").
 The model is trained so that the encoder learns to approximate the prior using a mixture of Gaussian posteriors, one for each data point:
 $\boldsymbol{\mu}, \boldsymbol{\sigma} = E(\mathbf{x})$, where $\boldsymbol{\mu}$ and $\boldsymbol{\sigma}$ are multi-dimensional mean and variance vectors.
 From this posterior, we sample a latent variable $\mathbf{z} \sim q_{\phi}(\mathbf{z} \mid \mathbf{x}) = \mathcal{N}(\boldsymbol{\mu}, \boldsymbol{\sigma})$ during training.